-You can filter the list of Spot Instance requests to return only certain types of interest to you.
+You can filter the list of Spot Instance requests to return only certain EC2 instance types.
 For more information about how to filter the results, go to DescribeSpotInstanceRequests in the Amazon Elastic Compute Cloud API Reference.

 - Creating a Spot Instance Request (p.
-135)
+139)

 - Viewing Spot Price History (p.
-132)
+136)

 - Finding Running Spot Instances (p.
-140)
+143)

 - Launching Spot Instances in Amazon Virtual Private Cloud (p.
-171)
+178)